particle-iot/docs/src/content/en/shared/firmware.md

 }
 ```

-The API request will be routed to the Spark Core and will run your brew function.
+The API request will be routed to the device and will run your brew function.
 The response will have a return_value key containing the integer returned by brew.

 ```json
 COMPLEMENTARY API CALL